Shreider/Cursed/terms_of_service.md

 # Cursed - Discord Bot Terms of Service

 ## 1. Acceptance of Terms
-By using Cursed Discord Bot ("the Bot"), you agree to comply with and be bound by these Terms of Service ("Terms").
+By using Cursed Discord Bot, you agree to comply with and be bound by these Terms of Service.
 If you do not agree to these Terms, please do not use the Bot.

 ## 2. Description of Service
 The Bot provides users with various features and functionalities within the Discord platform.
 The Bot is provided "as is" and "as available" without warranties of any kind.